| Copyright | (c) Simon Marlow 2012 |

 waitEither :: Async a -> Async b -> IO (Either a b) Source #

-Wait for the first of two Async
+Wait for the first of two Asyncs to finish.
+If the Async

 that finished first raised an exception, then the exception is

-re-thrown by waitEither
+re-thrown by waitEither.

 waitEitherCatch :: Async a -> Async b -> IO (Either (Either SomeException a) (Either SomeException b)) Source #

-Wait for the first of two Async
+Wait for the first of two Asyncs to finish.

 waitEitherCancel :: Async a -> Async b -> IO (Either a b) Source #